wzhudev/reverse-linear-sync-engine/README.md

 In the implementation of `Property`:

-1. The property is made observable by calling `M1`, which will be covered in the "Observability" section.
+1. The property is made observable by calling `M1`, which will be covered in the [Observability](#observability-m1) section.
 2. The property is registered in `ModelRegistry`.

 Please refer to the source code for more details.